Sacred and Profane

 Xiuctli — Origin Story

+In Aztec cosmology, xiuh is flame, and xictli the navel, the center where all things begin.
+In the kitchens of Mexico, the abuelas often refer to household utensils as xitle, their kitchens small altars of warmth.
+The belly remembers fire as creation, as nourishment, as hunger’s antidote.
 Empire too knows fire — it burns homes, erases seeds, scorches memory.
 Empire incinerates lineages and starves the bellies of children.
 Xiuctli burns otherwise.
 Xiuctli is the ember that mothers breathe into clay, the umbilical fire that feeds even in forced famine.
 Xiuctli is wound and womb—a deity of regeneration.
-Pray to the navel of fire so the flames in our bellies never die.